mwaizali/ImageColorization-Website/README.md

 # ImageColorization-Website
-This is our final year prohect
+This is our final year project

 # How to run this project.
 - clone